 Once submitted, a non-commissioned loan officer will get in touch and serve as your point of contact going forward.

 You’ll also be able to access the online customer portal 24/7 to complete any tasks, lock your loan, and check loan status.

 In terms of closing times, Better says it usually takes 3-6 weeks after the rate is locked, which is fairly standard.

-- They do not originate VA loans, USDA loans, or second mortgages
+- They do not originate USDA loans at this time

 Better offers both home purchase loans and mortgage refinances, including rate and term, cash out, and Texas Cash Out Home Equity Loans.